Maestro Fresh Wes: 2015

 Maestro released Compositions Volume 1 which included his personal favorite song he ever wrote, "I know Your Mom", and the sports classic "Underestimated", which was played during the 2015 Pan Am Games and was featured on the EA Sports NHL 17 video game.

 2017–2019: Coach Fresh and Champagne Campaign

 His 2017 album, Coach Fresh, included the song "Jurassic Park", a collaboration with Rich Kidd to celebrate the Toronto Raptors.
 In 2019, the song was released as a single and video to celebrate the Raptors making the 2019 NBA Finals.
 Coach Fresh was also nominated for Best Rap Recording of the Year but was beaten by Canadian MC Tory Lanez.
 The album Champagne Campaign was released in March 2019.
 This album featured tracks by Lord Finesse and collaborations with Planet Asia, Sadat X, Dusty Wallace and Naturally Born Strangers.
 On November 21, 2019, "Let Your Backbone Slide" was the first rap song to be inducted into the Canadian Songwriters Hall of Fame.

+2020–present

+In 2020, after the outbreak of the COVID-19 pandemic, Williams and his family moved to the port city of Saint John, New Brunswick.
+The radio show Maestro In The Maritimes became a regional favourite featuring his own playlists and commentary.

+In 2021, Willams published his second children's book "Stick To Your Vision: Young Maestro Goes to School" that encourages fun and self expression through hip hop, poetry, and music.
+His performance of "Let Your Backbone Slide" was performed and celebrated at the 50th anniversary presentation of the country's Juno Awards.